The Faith Tour: Overview

-On Saturday 11 June, Michael performed three songs including Gladys Knight's "If You Were My Woman" for the Nelson Mandela 70th Birthday Tribute at Wembley Stadium.
+On 11 June 1988, Michael performed three songs including Gladys Knight's "If You Were My Woman" for the Nelson Mandela 70th Birthday Tribute at Wembley Stadium.
 Michael used the concert as preparation for a show later the same day at London's Earls Court.

 For the first five months, Michael had consulted eight doctors in a variety of countries for throat pain which had caused some concert cancellations.
 Eventually in London he was diagnosed with a cyst in the throat.
 The demanding schedule took a pause for Michael to recuperate.
 In August 1988, Michael toured the United States beginning in Landover, Maryland and closing late October in Pensacola, Florida.
-In August, in Auburn Hills, Michigan, George was joined on stage by Aretha Franklin for a duet on "I Knew You Were Waiting (For Me)".
+In August, in Auburn Hills, Michigan, Michael was joined on stage by Aretha Franklin for a duet on "I Knew You Were Waiting (For Me)".
 The 43-date American tour alone grossed a total of $15 million (about $ in today's dollars), performing to over 750,000 fans.

-Michael also topped the Billboard Year-End of 1988 charts in the U.S. with his album Faith and single of the same title.
+Michael also topped the Billboard Year-End of 1988 charts in the US with Faith and single of the same title.
 According to RIAA, he was the top-selling artist of the year 1988 in the United States.